 - Once all the masking fluid is off, we can now draw in the rest of the lines with the marker, and finish the piece!

 Don’t worry if your color wheel isn’t perfect looking.
-As you can see, mine does have some paint outside the lines lol.
+As you can see, even mine has some paint outside the lines.
 If you want, you can fix that with some white paint.
 And if you have any white paper showing on the inside of the lines, as long as you used a water proof marker, you can put some water on your brush and blend it to the edges.
 I decided to leave mine as is however.
 It was a fun practice piece!

 Questions?
 Want to show off the creative color wheel design you did?
 Post in the comments below!
 Use the hashtag #creativecolorwheel on social media so we can see each others work 🙂